 - Is holiday pay mandatory for Illinois state holidays in 2024?

 - Your all-in-one solution to time off management

 - Find out more about our PTO tracker

 Let’s start by exploring all federal holidays 2024 in Illinois.

 Illinois observes the following federal holidays:

 Illinois also celebrates General Election Day as a holiday.
-However, this date is not included in the list of federal holidays 2023 in Illinois.
 The next General Election Day will be on Tuesday, November 5, 2024.

 Is Juneteenth a holiday in Illinois?

 Yes, as with all other US states including Massachusetts, New Jersey, New York, and Florida, Juneteenth is now observed as a federal holiday.
 This is the most recent holiday that the federal government has nationalized in the US.
 The holiday came into force after President Biden signed the Juneteenth National Independence Day Act in 2021.